 Believe or not, prospecting on social goes beyond just LinkedIn.
 The following infographic by Salesforce describes very easy ways to multiply your prospecting activity on Twitter and Facebook as well.

-Do your days start with the best intentions but quickly get derailed?
-Are you often distracted by responding to emails and feel scattered throughout your day?
+Do your days start with the best intentions but quickly get derailed by unscheduled tasks and meetings?
+Are you often distracted by responding to emails?
+Do you feel scatterbrained throughout the day?

 Everyday we’re faced with difficult challenges at the work space, whether it’s ensuring your sales team is hitting their quota or collaborating with marketing.
 So who doesn’t love time off from their busy work schedule?
 It gives the opportunity for you to sit back, relax and most importantly, destress.